Home » Florida » Unlock Fort Clinch Amelia Island: Florida’s Hidden Historical Treasure

 Next up was the two story restored quartermaster building.
 Upon entering the Sutler’s store, we saw rows of government -issued uniforms and ammunition boxes were neatly stacked along with everyday items soldiers would need.
 It amazed me at how meticulously organized the room was.
 Many of the items would have given the soldiers and families the creature comforts that made a living during these times so much better.

 It is worth strolling through all the different areas.
-The mess hall, laundry jailhouse, guard house and bakery.
+Among the facilities are the mess hall, laundry jailhouse, guardhouse, and bakery.
 The laundry appeared as if the laundress had just left with uniform shirts drying on the wash line.
-The mess hall had the table set with authentic plates and silverware, as if ready for soldiers to sit for dinner.
+As if prepared for a soldiers’ dinner, the mess hall tables featured authentic plates and silverware.
 The long table welcomed many soldiers to a hot meal in the late 1800s.

 My favorite room was the dentist’s office.
 Here I sat in the chair while a colleague pretended to be the dentist.
 It made me feel somewhat weary to have to pedal the wheels to make the tooth drill operate.
 Not to mention how painful it must have been.